-The RF is prepared to clarify resettlement principles, organizational arrangements and design criteria that will be applied to project components /subprojects prepared during implementation.
-The RF is skeleton to identify standard operating procedures (SOPs) to ensure all the resettlement procedures, arrangements are addressed and mitigated according to agreed criteria during the project implementation.
+The RF is prepared to clarify resettlement principles, organizational arrangements, and design criteria that will be applied to project components/sub-projects prepared during implementation.
+The RF is skeleton to identify standard operating procedures (SOPs) to ensure all the resettlement procedures, arrangements are addressed and mitigated as per agreed criteria during the project implementation.

-The RF defines the procedures for: (i) acquiring land (after all technical alternatives have been exhausted), (ii) dealing with any residual impacts from land acquisition (i.e., identifying, establishing the valuation of, and compensating people that suffer economic losses or loss of private property, (iii) monitoring and verification that policies and procedures are followed, and (iv) consultations with affected people and description of the grievance mechanisms.
+The updated RF defines the procedures for: (i) acquiring land (after all technical alternatives have been exhausted), (ii) dealing with any residual impacts from land acquisition (i.e., identifying, establishing the valuation of, and compensating people that suffer economic losses or loss of private property, (iii) monitoring and verification that policies and procedures are followed, and (iv) consultations with affected people and description of the grievance mechanisms.

-This RF is based on relevant National laws and Decrees as well as the World Bank Environmental and Social Standard (ESS) 5 on Land Acquisition, Restrictions on Land Use, and Involuntary Resettlement.
-The RF serves the following specific purposes: (1) Reviews the existing national legal framework, compares it with the ESS 5 for gaps, if any, and indicates gap-filling measures; (2) Describes the approach to the acquisition of private land, assets and other common property resources; (3) Defines the eligibility criteria for defining various categories of affected people; (4) Defines the valuation process of impacted assets; (5) Identifies the consultation mechanisms/approaches to be adopted while preparing and implementing RAPs including public disclosures; (6) Defines the monitoring and evaluation arrangements including Grievance Mechanisms (GM);
+This updated RF is based on relevant National laws and Decrees as well as the World Bank Environmental and Social Standard ESS5 on Land Acquisition, Restrictions on Land Use, and Involuntary Resettlement.
+The updated RF serves the following specific purposes: (1) Reviews the existing national legal framework, compares it with the ESS5 for gaps if any and indicates gap-filling measures; (2) Describes the approach to the acquisition of private land, assets and other common property resources; (3)

+Defines the eligibility criteria for defining various categories of affected people; (4) Defines the valuation process of impacted assets; (5) Identifies the consultation mechanisms/approaches to be adopted while preparing and implementing Resettlement Plans (RPs) including public disclosures; (6) Defines the monitoring and evaluation arrangements including Grievance Mechanisms (GM);